Hi, thanks for stopping by.

 What’s especially exciting for me is that I’ve gotten to be part of Super Deluxe from nearly the beginning, getting to set up the in-house PR department, define the brand identity and build awareness around the company by landing thoughtful and enthusiastic stories.
 I’ve also led promotional campaigns, spearheaded news announcements, been on the ground at film festivals, hosted events, made press mailers, helped executives and creators win awards, and secured thought-leadership opportunities around diversity and innovation.

-In addition to writing and editing across a wide variety of subjects, I have launched and re-launched several publications over the last 15 years while serving in the role of managing editor or deputy editor.
-I’ve also conceptualized and developed editorial products, project managed enterprise content, taken the lead on live coverage, restructured departments, guided teams, and significantly increased traffic at a number of publications.
+In addition to writing and editing across a wide variety of subjects, I launched and re-launched several publications during my media career, serving in the role of managing editor or deputy editor.
+I also conceptualized and developed editorial products, project managed enterprise content, took the lead on live coverage, restructured departments, guided teams, and significantly increased readership at a number of publications.

-“Full of ideas,” “takes charge,” “technologically modern and journalistically grounded,” “extraordinarily hardworking, smart and thoughtful,” “ability to turn every obstacle on its head,” “indefatigable,” “content stimulator,” “focused on what readers want,” “infectious enthusiasm.”
+“Full of ideas,” “takes charge,” “extraordinarily hardworking, smart and thoughtful,” “ability to turn every obstacle on its head,” “indefatigable,” “ambitious, but also kind,” “technologically modern and journalistically grounded,” “infectious enthusiasm.”